|

 GK:

-Yes.
 The Lynden show used to be a lot bigger.
-It’s true that e-Bay and
+It’s true

 I’m dealing with.